Giorgio Nataletti

-Giorgio Nataletti (June 12, 1907 -July 16, 1972) was an Italian ethnomusicologist, composer, pioneer in Italian radio and film, recording studio executive, and radio broadcaster and executive.
-He began his career serving as the music director for Italy's first radio station in 1922-1923, and later was a radio broadcaster for the RAI program "Cronache Italiane del Turismo" from 1936-1943.
-He also served as that program's music director from 1948 until 1955 when he was appointed artistic director of the Italian branch of RCA Records.
+Giorgio Nataletti (12 June 1907 - 16 July 1972) was an Italian ethnomusicologist, composer, pioneer in Italian radio and film, recording studio executive, and radio broadcaster and executive.
+He began his career serving as the music director for Italy's first radio station in 1922-1923, and later was a radio broadcaster for the RAI programme "Cronache Italiane del Turismo" from 1936-1943.
+He also served as that programme's music director from 1948 until 1955, when he was appointed artistic director of the Italian branch of RCA Records.
 He composed scores to some of the first sound films made in Italy in 1930-1931.
-He was the first director of the Ethnomusicological Archives at the National Academy of Santa Cecilia in Rome where he was a professor from 1940 through 1972.
-He was in charge of a vast project from 1948–72 to record traditional Italian music.
+He was the first director of the Ethnomusicological Archives at the National Academy of Santa Cecilia in Rome, where he was a professor from 1940 through 1972.
+He was in charge of a vast project from 1948 to 1972 to record traditional Italian music.
 It was done under the auspices of RAI, the Italian Radio and Television agency.
 The results are preserved in the RAI archives as well as those of the National Academy of Santa Cecilia.

 Life and career

-Giorgio Nataletti was born in Rome on June 12, 1907.
-He was educated at the Pesaro Conservatory where he earned a diploma in music composition; studying that subject at the conservatory with Vincenzo di Donato.
+Giorgio Nataletti was born in Rome on 12 June 1907.
+He was educated at the Pesaro Conservatory, where he earned a diploma in music composition, studying that subject at the conservatory with Vincenzo di Donato.
 A pioneer in radio in Italy, he served as music director of Italy's first radio station, Radio Araldo, in 1922-1923.
-He was a broadcaster for RAI; serving in the capacity for more than a 1,000 broadcasts on the program "Cronache Italiane del Turismo" from 1936-1943.
-He later returned to that program as music director from 1948 until 1955 when he was appointed Artistic Director of the Italian branch of RCA Records.
+He was a broadcaster for RAI, serving in the capacity for more than 1,000 broadcasts on the programme "Cronache Italiane del Turismo" from 1936 to 1943.
+He later returned to that program as music director from 1948 until 1955, when he was appointed Artistic Director of the Italian branch of RCA Records.
 He remained in that role until his death in 1972.
 He also worked as a consultant for the Italian record label Fonit Cetra.